High-level architecture

 Which corridors, currencies, and rails are routable through the partner network today.

-KYB Onboarding
+KYB onboarding

 How the unified KYB flow propagates your record to the partners covering your corridors.